Terradue/doc-ellip/source/developer/api/data/concepts/terminology.rst

 Data Cluster
 """"""""""""

 A data cluster is a collection of one or more nodes (servers) that together brings an instance of the :ref:`data agency <dataagency>` and holds your entire documents and data.
 It provides federated indexing and search capabilities across all nodes.
 A cluster is identified by its host name.
-The prime data cluster is ``data.terradue.com`` and all the tools uses it by default.

 .. _catalogue: